nathanialaodell/skeetersweeper/README.md

 )
 ```

-Downloading precipitation, temp mean, min, and max data for Texas and Oregon:
+Creating a .tif for precipitation, temp mean, min, and max data for Texas and Oregon:

 ```{r}
  box1 <- matrix(